Georgia River Basin Management Planning

 Georgia began using a river basin planning approach to watershed protection in the 1990s.
 This approach provided a framework for identifying, assessing, and prioritizing water resource issues; and developing implementation strategies to reduce pollution, enhance aquatic habitat, and provide a dependable water supply.

-The River Basin Management Plans shown below were prepared in accordance with legislation passed by the Georgia General Assembly that called for the Environmental Protection Division to prepare plans for each major river basin in Georgia.
+The River Basin Management Plans were prepared in accordance with legislation passed by the Georgia General Assembly that called for the Environmental Protection Division to prepare plans for each major river basin in Georgia.
 The plans were developed in cooperation with the public and agency partners, including the Georgia Forestry Commission, Georgia Soil and Water Conservation Commission, DNR's Wildlife Resources Division, USDA Natural Resources Conservation Service, the U. S Geological Survey, and the U.S. Environmental Protection Agency.
+The plans include information on the following, based on the date of preparation:

 - Chattahoochee River Basin Management Plan (1997)*